What to do with food you cannot share from your collection

 NO - “food is past its use-by date”

-• It’s illegal for food to be given away food past its use-by date.
+• It’s illegal for food to be given away past its use-by date.
+Any food that is after its allowed redistribution window on Olio shouldn't be shared on other platforms or channels.

 • Turn it into compost